Upper Respiratory Tract Infections

 Pathogenesis

 The pathology reaches its peak by days 2 to 5.
 Regeneration of the cells begins rapidly, with new cells formed by about the day 14.
-The acute phase of the illness begins with a runny nose, when copious amounts of clear, mucoid nasal secretions are produced.
-After 1 to 2 days, a secondary bacterial infection by the normal flora causes the secretions to become mucopurulent.
+The acute phase of the illness begins with a runny nose, when copious amounts of clear mucoid nasal secretions are produced.
+After 1 to 2 days, a secondary bacterial infection by the respiratory microbiota causes the secretions to become mucopurulent.
 If severe, blockage of the sinus ostia or the eustachian tubes can occur, resulting in paranasal sinusitis (acute rhinosinusitis) or otitis media.
 Complications are usually related to the infection extending to the lower respiratory tract and resulting in bronchitis.

 Diagnosis